 Short-term Care: ER Visits

-This tells you the number of emergency room visits per 1,000 days of short-term care.
-There is usually a correlation between staying out of the emergency room and the quality of nursing home care.
+This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+Staying out of the emergency room is one way to gauge short-term care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term patients who saw functional improvements, such as with activities of daily living.
-Higher levels of performance with ADL's usually correlates with better rehabilitation.
+This is the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.

 Nearby Hospitals